Emerging landscape directions in SE Asia

 SE Asian regional workshop

-We invite staff from Southeast Asian integrated natural resource management initiatives – including staff from regional landscapes projects and organisations – to join us for a participatory workshop in which we gather practical experiences, identify success factors, explore barriers to integration and showcase SE Asian experiences.
+Join the Landscapes For Our Future team for a 2.5-day participatory workshop in which we gather practical experiences, identify success factors, explore barriers to integration and showcase SE Asian experiences.

+Good news: Presentations will be kept to a minimum!
 The workshop will use a highly participatory methodology called ‘Liberating Structures’ that emphasises ideation.
-Presentations will be kept to a minimum, with organisers designing a more engaging, multi-directional approach to showcase the landscape experiences of participants, and to share knowledge and reflections.
+We’ve designed a more engaging, multi-directional approach to showcase the landscape experiences of participants, and to share knowledge and reflections.

 Background

-The idea of ILM remains broad, and there is no single way to ‘do’ ILM.
+The idea of Integrated Landscapes Management ( ILM) remains broad, and there is no single way to ‘do’ ILM.
 At its most basic, ILM calls for using landscapes as a conceptual unit around which integration can be achieved and management implemented.
-Nevertheless, operationalising ILM remains a challenge.
+Nevertheless, operationalising ILM remains a challenge and robust evidence of the impact of ILM approaches scarce.

-Many landscapes approaches have been attempted in Southeast Asia, gaining a valuable body of knowledge and experience.
+Many landscapes approaches have been attempted in SE Asia, and these efforts have generated a valuable body of knowledge and experience.
 These include several LFF projects that are now nearing completion.

 Justification

-Tackling the complexity of the polycrisis: problems of silo formation are persistent in common NRM approaches and raise significant questions for traditional governance structures and institutions, with important implications for the accomplishment of the Sustainable Development Goals and climate change mitigation.
-It is important to consider and gather practical experiences around integrated landscape approaches – successes, challenges and strategies – to add substance to the idea of ILM and how it can be achieved and implemented in practice.
-This workshop sets out to derive practical experiences of implementing landscape initiatives across a variety of SEA contexts, to address the objectives stated below.
+Problems of silo formation are persistent in common NRM approaches and raise significant questions for traditional governance structures and institutions, with important implications for the accomplishment of the Sustainable Development Goals and climate change mitigation.
+It is important to consider and gather practical experience around integrated landscape approaches – successes, challenges and strategies – to add substance to the idea of ILM and how it can be achieved and implemented in practice, and how this approach can lead to more balanced and coherent outcomes and impact.
+This workshop sets out to derive practical experiences of implementing landscape approach across a variety of SEA contexts, to address the objectives stated below.

 Objectives